basilstotz/ltsp-pnp/README.md

 All clients have to be connected by a patchwork cable.
 It does not work over wifi.

+## Info: LTSP and Puavo

-Puavo is build on top of LTSP and adds some important features:
+Puavo is directly built on top of LTSP and adds some important features:

 * Puavo can handle laptops.
 These LTSP laptops also work over wlan or  even without an network connection.